 Insufficient Evidence: If additional medical evidence or witness testimonies emerge that can substantiate the claim.

-Discrepancies in Report Timelines: If there are valid reasons for any delay in reporting the injury or illness that can be documented and justified.
+Discrepancies in Report Timelines: If there are valid reasons for any delay in reporting the injury or illness, that can be documented and justified.

 Disagreements on the Severity of the Injury: If further medical evaluations support the severity of the injury or its direct relation to workplace activities.

 At the Law Office of Deborah M. Truscello, our dedicated team understands the physical, emotional, and financial toll a work-related injury can impose on an individual and their family.
-With a deep knowledge of Pennsylvania’s workers’ compensation laws, we are committed to guiding our clients through every step of their legal journey to achieve the compensation they deserve.
+With a deep knowledge of workers’ compensation laws, we are committed to guiding our clients through every step of their legal journey to achieve the damages they deserve.
 Our approach involves careful analysis of your case, personalized attention, and aggressive representation both in and out of court.
 We believe in empowering our clients with knowledge and advocating for their rights tirelessly, ensuring the complexities of the legal system do not obstruct their path to recovery.

 We stand out by offering: